 - After a month, strain the rice through a muslin or cheesecloth to extract the rice wine.

 You may use this rice wine on your skin and hair, for cooking, or just drink it.
 Store it in the refrigerator.
 After a few days, you may notice some sediment at the bottom of the container.
-You may transfer the clear liquid in another glass bottle for a clearer liquid if you want.
+You may transfer the clear liquid to another glass bottle for a clearer liquid if you want.

 3. The Boiling Method